 Seborrheic keratosis is a rather common benign skin growth seen in older individuals.
 Seborrheic keratosis can be rather unsightly and nasty, but the growths are not cancerous.
 On the other hand, occasionally, seborrheic keratosis can be difficult to diagnose and differentiate from melanoma, a very serious type of skin malignancy.

 If your skin changes all of a sudden, or you see the appearance of growth, you must always have it examined by a health care provider / dermatologist.
-The condition is usually painless and needs no treatment.
-Nonetheless, you may opt to have the growths removed if they get inflamed by clothing or for cosmetic purpose.

 What Is The Cause Of Seborrheic Keratosis?